 Parking is available in the lot on the East and North sides of Faith's facility.
 The main entrances to the building are on the East and South sides.
 If the parking lot is full, many worshipers also park along 4th Street or French Avenue.

 Does it matter what I wear?
 Come as you are!
 While some worshipers prefer to dress in more formal attire, others dress more casually.

-Worship at Faith is warmly traditional.
-Most services follow the orders of worship in Lutheran Service Book.
-Most service content, other than the music for hymns and songs, is usally printed out for you in a worship folder.
-We are a congregation that values our Lutheran liturgical heritage, yet we also recognize that our Lord continues to inspire people through His Word and Spirit to compose biblical & God-pleasing songs of faith; thus, some of our services are "blended" in content.
-(We do not have exclusively "contemporary" music services.)
-However, Faith is blessed with a variety of talented pianists, organists, vocalists, and other instrumentalists who accompany our worship or provide special music.
+Worship at Faith is vibrant.
+Most services follow the orders of worship in Lutheran Service Book or Creative Worship.
+The order of service is printed out in its entirety and you can find a copy of the latest worship folder on the website homepage scrolling banner or in the "Worship Resources" section.
+We are a congregation that values our Lutheran liturgical heritage, yet we also recognize that our Lord continues to inspire people through His Word and Spirit to compose Biblical & God-pleasing songs of faith.
+Some of Faith's music is "blended" in content - this is especially the case on the third weekend of most months.
+Faith is also blessed with a variety of talented pianists, organists, vocalists, and other instrumentalists who accompany our worship or provide special music.

 Children are welcome in all worship services!
 We love their background noises and believe it's important for children to learn to worship by participating with their families.
 We provide children's coloring bulletins and activity bags to keep little hands occupied.
 Our pastors share children's messages on most Sundays to share God's Word with our younger worshipers.
 An un-staffed nursery is available just outside the worship space in which parents can hear the audio of the service.